bkhoo123/Air-Space/README.md

 # AirSpace

-AirBK is a web application cloned in the style of Airbnb that allows users to book locations and also host their homes up to the public.
+AirSpace is a web application cloned in the style of Airbnb that allows users to book locations and also host their homes up to the public.

 [Check out the live site!](https://airbnb-re-done.vercel.app/)